Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Research Assistant Professor, College of Science, George Mason University
+Research Assistant Professor, College of Science, George Mason University, USA

-Ruixin Yang is an Associate Professor in the Department of Geography and GeoInformation Sciences (GGS) - College of Science at George Mason University.
-He received his PhD in Aerospace Engineering from University of Southern California in 1990.
-His research areas ranged from Fluid Dynamics, to Astrophysics and General Relativity, to Data Science, Data Information Systems, Data Analysis, Data Mining, and Earth Systems Science.
-On software engineering, Dr. Yang led a software development team that built several prototypes for earth science data information systems.
-The systems include Virtual Domain Application Data Center (VDADC) prototype system for on-line Earth science data analysis through Web technology; Seasonal to Inter-annual Earth Science Information Partner (SIESIP) online data search and analysis system, which integrates Oracle Database Management System, Java web technology, and GrADS, a data analysis and visualization software package; and an XML-based Distributed Metadata Server (DIMES) for representing, storing, retrieving and interoperating metadata in a distributed environment.
-Recently, Dr. Yang’s research is focused on exploratory data analysis and/or data mining with advanced data analysis methods to hurricane related earth science data.
-He has published several referred papers on earth science data search, access, online analysis, metadata management, content-based search, bid data analytics, and data mining for rapidly intensifying tropical cyclones.
-He can be reached at: email@example.com.
+Ruixin Yang is an Associate Professor in the Department of Geography and GeoInformation Sciences (GGS) — College of Science at George Mason University (GMU), Fairfax, VA.
+He received his PhD in Aerospace Engineering from University of Southern California (USC) in 1990.
+His research work ranged from Fluid Dynamics to Astrophysics and General Relativity to Data Science, Information Systems, Data Mining, and Earth Systems Science.
+Dr. Yang led a software development team that built several prototypes for earth science information systems.
+His recent research is focused on data mining methods for hurricane-related earth science.
+He has published several referred papers on earth science data search, online analysis, metadata management, content-based search, and big data analytics.

 Associate Professor, College of Science, Geography and Geoinformation Services, George Mason University